History of Albany, New York (prehistory–1664): Initial European settlement

 Albany is the oldest surviving European settlement from the original Thirteen Colonies.
 In 1540 French traders became the first Europeans to visit the area of the present-day city and built a primitive fort on Castle Island.
 This fort was built on a flood plain and was soon abandoned as a result of damage due to the annual freshet (flooding associated with spring thaw).
 Permanent European claims began when Englishman Henry Hudson, exploring for the Dutch East India Company on his ship the Halve Maen ("Half Moon"), reached the area in 1609.
 In 1614, the Dutch explorer Hendrick Christiaensen rebuilt the earlier French fort (referred to as a French chateau at the time) as Fort Nassau, the first Dutch fur trading post in the area.
 Upon Christiaensen's death Jacob Eelkens took charge of the fort.

 Commencement of the fur trade provoked hostility from the French colony in Canada and amongst the native tribes, who vied for control.
 The fort was again abandoned due to the freshet and a replacement was built in 1624 as Fort Orange, slightly to the north.
 Both forts were named in honor of the Dutch House of Orange-Nassau.

 In 1626 the Mohawk nation to the west of Albany and the Mohegan nation from the east bank of the Hudson River renewed their ongoing tribal conflict.
 The fledgling Fort Orange sided with the Mohegans and as a result lost six soldiers in an ambush in what is now Lincoln Park on Delaware Avenue.
 In 1628 the Mohawks defeated the Mohegans and pushed them to Connecticut.
 In 1642 a ferry was established to the east bank of the Hudson, at the native settlement of Tuscameatic.
-The Dutch would latter call this site Het Green Bosch ("the Green Woods").
+The Dutch would later call this site Het Green Bosch ("the Green Woods").
 This site is now the city of Rensselaer but the name lives on in the towns of North Greenbush and East Greenbush.

 The Director-General of New Amsterdam, Pieter Stuyvesant, came to Fort Orange in April 1652 and incorporated the areas surrounding the fort as Dorpe Beverwyck (the Village of Beverwyck).
 He established the first court at Albany around the same time.
 A court was needed to try a dispute between Stuyvesant and the patroonship of Rensselaerswyck over jurisdiction of the land surrounding the fort.